 New Design

-The final option would be a completely new design.
+The final option would be an entirely new design.

 We certainly have the component manufacturers in this country and the designers.

-The British Army is currently trialling a series of heavy UGVs, from a number of overseas organisations.
+The British Army is currently trialling a series of heavy UGVs, from several overseas organisations.

 Nothing wrong with ‘market assessment’ but is there any reason a Land Industrial Strategy focussed UC23 could not be uncrewed?